tsalkakis-d/codegrid/README.md

             optional:true
         },
     },
-	onMessage: function B(person){ // Called when a valid message is received
+	onConsume: function B(person){ // Called when a valid message is received
     	// Person is guaranteed to have the defined structure console.log(person.name,person.address.street,person.address.streetNo);
     },